 All students may apply, in the spring of their junior year, to undertake a St. Mary's Project (SMP).
 Projects approved by the department will receive eight hours of elective credit to be counted towards the major.
 Application deadlines and procedures will be announced each spring.
-Students wishing to begin their SMP mid-year should consult with the department chair.
+Students wishing to begin their SMP mid-year should consult with the department chair prior to the last week of regularly scheduled classes in the fall semester.
 Students contemplating an SMP in another discipline may petition the department to accept this work for elective credit towards their major.
 All such petitions must be received by the end of Exam Week the semester prior to the commencement of the intended project.
-See the English Majors' Handbook for more details.
+See the English Department web site for more details.

 A Master of Arts in Teaching program is available at St. Mary's College of Maryland after completion of the baccalaureate degree.
-Students who are interested in becoming teachers should contact the chair of the Department of Educational Studies or an education adviser in their major field of study for suggested coursework in Human Studies, Educational Studies, and their specific major.
+Students who are interested in becoming teachers should contact the chair of the Department of Educational Studies or an education adviser in their major field of study for suggested coursework in educational studies and their specific major.
 These consultations should take place during the first semester of the sophomore year.

-Karen L. Anderson, Robin R. Bates, Jennifer Cognard-Black, Katherine R. Chandler, Elizabeth Charlebois, Ben A. Click, Jeffrey Lamar Coleman, Ruth P. Feingold (department chair), Jerry Gabriel, Jeffrey A. Hammond, Colby D. Nelson, Brian P. O'Sullivan, Donna Richardson, Bruce M. Wilson, Christine A. Wooley.
+Karen L. Anderson, Robin R. Bates, Jennifer Cognard-Black, Katherine R. Chandler, Elizabeth Charlebois, Ben Click (department chair), Jeffrey Lamar Coleman, Ruth P. Feingold, Jerry Gabriel, Jeffrey A. Hammond, Colby D. Nelson, Brian P. O'Sullivan, Donna Richardson, Bruce M. Wilson, Christine A. Wooley.